University makes hand sanitiser to support Birmingham City Council frontline staff

 At the request of Public Health England, a team of technicians are working at the University’s flagship Collaborative Teaching Laboratory (CTL) to produce urgently needed hand sanitiser for Birmingham’s social care workers.
 The sanitiser is being sent to Birmingham City Council's Council House to be decanted into individual bottles and distributed to front-line staff.

-(video recorded before lockdown measures came into effect)
+(Filmed before lockdown measures came into effect)

 Professor Andy Schofield, Pro-Vice Chancellor and Head of the College of Engineering and Physical Sciences, said: “We are working hard to deploy the University’s expertise and resources in a variety of ways to respond to the COVID-19 pandemic, including analysing the virus and its epidemiology.

 “We are also fortunate to have world class facilities, such as our flagship Collaborative Teaching Laboratory, in which we train students in chemistry, chemical engineering, and wider engineering disciplines and formulate a wide variety of products including those found in the household.

 “In response to the pandemic, and as part of our responsibilities as a Civic University, we are converting this facility to produce hand sanitiser for those working on the frontline to prevent the transmission of the virus by ensuring they can keep their hands clean.”

 Dr Emma Melia, Director of Operations at the University of Birmingham’s College of Engineering and Physical Sciences, said: “Our technicians have been asked by Public Health England to help produce hand sanitiser for social care workers who are working with the vulnerable and elderly but are running short of supplies.